-For alleged violations, to the Director of Student Affairs (Main Campus/Parkside Campus or Online) or the Dean of Academic and Student Services (Asheville, Atlanta, Nashville, Indianapolis, Pittsburgh or Orlando campuses) may convene a preliminary conference with the appropriate academic Dean/Department Chairperson and the student involved to consider the complaint.
+For alleged violations, to the Student Affairs Coordinator/Director.
+The Director may convene a preliminary conference with the appropriate academic Dean/Department Chairperson and the student involved to consider the complaint.

 The conference members may take any of the following actions: